UoY-IM-MPIE/mpie-p62-controlling-animation/README.md

 In the second lecture this week, we saw how to use state machines to control potentially complex combinations of animations in response to input and other events in an environment.
 We also saw how state machines can be implemented in Unity using an Animation Controller.
 In this practical, you’re going to put these ideas into practice by controlling multiple animations on a character.

 By the end of this practical, you’ll be able to control a character, and most other kinds of, animations in Unity using an Animation Controller.
-In particular you’ll be able to:
+In particular, you’ll be able to:

 -	Import animations into Unity and attach them to a model (in this case a character)
 -	Create a state machine that defines the order those animations can play in